LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 Where $p^\star$ is a function of the remaining coefficients $l,q,p$.
-By considering the rescaling $u(\lambda x)$, performing a change of variables, and taking $\lambda$ to $\infty$ we see that for such a relationship to hold it is necessary that
+By considering the rescaling $u(\lambda x)$, performing a change of variables, and taking $\lambda$ to $\infty$ we see that for such a relationship to hold, it is necessary that

 <div>
 $$\begin{align}